BioSTEAMDevelopmentGroup/Bioindustrial-Park/BioSTEAM 2.x.x/biorefineries/lipidcane/README.rst

 .. figure:: ./images/lipidcane_areas.png

-The lipidcane biorefinery design for the co-production of ethanol and biodiesel follows all assumptions from a study by Huang et. al. executed with SuperPro Designer [1]_.
+The lipid-cane biorefinery design for the co-production of ethanol and biodiesel follows all assumptions from a study by Huang et al. executed with SuperPro Designer [1]_.
 As discussed in the original BioSTEAM manuscript [2]_, the lipid-cane biorefinery can be divided into six main areas: feedstock handling, oil/sugar separation, ethanol production, biodiesel production, boiler and